Pantoprazole and Sleep disorder - a phase IV clinical study of FDA data

 Summary:

-We study 219,443 people who have side effects when taking Pantoprazole.
-Sleep disorder is found, especially among people who are female, 40-49 old, have been taking the drug for < 1 month, also take Enbrel and have Rheumatoid arthritis.
+Sleep disorder is reported as a side effect among people who take Pantoprazole (pantoprazole sodium), especially for people who are female, 40-49 old, have been taking the drug for < 1 month also take Enbrel, and have Rheumatoid arthritis.

 What is Pantoprazole?

 Pantoprazole has active ingredients of pantoprazole sodium.
-It is used in gastroesophageal reflux disease.
-Currently, eHealthMe is studying from 260,175 Pantoprazole users.
+It is often used in gastroesophageal reflux disease. eHealthMe is studying from 285,165 Pantoprazole users.
+Check the latest studies of Pantoprazole.

 What is Sleep disorder?

-Sleep disorder is found to be associated with 3,281 drugs and 2,807 conditions by eHealthMe.
-Currently, we are studying 156,403 people who have Sleep disorder.
+Sleep disorder is found to be associated with 2,107 drugs and 2,938 conditions by eHealthMe.
+Check the latest studies of Sleep disorder.

-Gender of people who have Sleep disorder when taking Pantoprazole*:
+What is the gender of people who have Sleep disorder when taking Pantoprazole? *

-Age of people who have Sleep disorder when taking Pantoprazole *:
+What is the age of people who have Sleep disorder when taking Pantoprazole? *

-Common side effects people have besides Sleep disorder *:
+What are other side effects people have besides Sleep disorder? *

 * Approximation only.
 Some reports may have incomplete information.